-Driving to the mountains it was the perfect Autumn day for a intimate wedding hosted in nothing but the true beauty of nature.
+Driving to the mountains it was the perfect Autumn day for an intimate wedding hosted in nothing but the true beauty of nature.
 The trees were ablaze in the perfect contrast to the snow-capped mountains in the beautiful Kananaskis country.
-The roads quiet on a Friday afternoon allowing Jackie & Jamie’s day to have a serene hush-tone as they grasp hands along the shoreline of the lower lakes with only two other set of eyes and wildlife as their witness.
+The roads quiet on a Friday afternoon allowing Jackie & Jamie’s day to have a serene hush-tone as they grasp hands along the shoreline of the lower lakes with only two other sets of eyes and wildlife as their witness.

-As Jackies sister laid out the train a flock of birds took flight over them and clouds rolled in as a perfect haze and the promise of a snow-fall as they started their vows.
-It almost felt like we were in Iceland, everything in muted tones at the verge of glacier water.
+As Jackie’s sister laid out the train a flock of birds took flight over them and clouds rolled in as a perfect haze and the promise of a snow-fall as they started their vows.
+It almost felt like we were in Iceland, everything in muted tones on the verge of glacier water.
 Vader, their sweet little pup, dressed to impress at the side of Jamie’s best-man, lost in the tall grass… this was the moment they had been planning for.
 Privately hidden in the place they loved most- the mountains were they often camped and made countless memories.

 All of that lead to this.
 A quiet breezy autumn day that swirled them in a small snow-storm as they joyously made their vows.
-Later the sun would peek through, walking alongside the upper-lakes and the snow would quietly melt to water-droplets in a perfectly symmetry to their engagement day.
+Later the sun would peek through, walking alongside the upper-lakes and the snow would quietly melt to water-droplets in perfect symmetry to their engagement day.
 “Wet and loved.”
 Jackie shared how incredibly kind and generous Jamie is and how I would never know it but he has the most wonderful singing voice and plays guitar.
-Jamie shared that he fell in love with her incredible joy (its true she basically shoots light-beams from her beautiful face), how funny, silly, and big hearted his wife is and that I should see her dance.
+Jamie shared that he fell in love with her incredible joy (it’s true she basically shoots light-beams from her beautiful face), how funny, silly, and big-hearted his wife is and that I should see her dance.
 We then headed back to ‘camp’ where they layered up in jackets and mitts, popped champagne and gathered around a campfire to continue the celebration of this new chapter and the most beautiful way to start a marriage.

-~ Calgary Wedding Photographer, Jamie Anholt
+– Calgary Wedding Photographer, Jamie Anholt